RobCranfill/pi-wx-station/README.md

 # Method
 ## Hardware:
   * Two Adafruit Feather RP2040 RFM69 microcontrollers (Adafruit part #5712)
-  * I2C-based temperature/pressure/humidity sensor
+  * I2C-based temperature (optionally also pressure/humidity) sensor
   * Anemometer: Part number RS-FSJT-NPN, from Amazon (or see below)
   * Low priority:
     * Wind vane (for wind direction)
     * Solar sensor
   * Display is problematic - see below
+  * A light sensor to dim the display as appropriate
-  * Antenna as needed; so far a quarter-wave wire antenna suffices!
+  * Antenna as needed; so far a quarter-wave wire antenna suffices (altho it may be marginal)

 ## Software
   * CircuitPython, of course!
-9.2.3 used far development.
+Up to version 10.0.0 used in development.
   * Various Adafruit libraries; see 'requirements.txt' for output from 'circup'

 ## HW Notes
 | Anemometer | Signal | Feather |
 | ------ | ------ | ------ |
 | Brown  | VCC    | USB